Before applying for a visa, please ensure that the international passport:

 If an applicant prefers to place a new visa in a new international passport, he/she might qualify for the Renewal Procedure and Renewal by Mail Procedure.

-If your passport with a valid US visa was lost, stolen, or destroyed by local authorities, you must complete the form (PDF, 152 KB) and attach it to your visa application package.
+If your passport with a valid US visa was lost, stolen, or destroyed by local authorities, you must complete the form (PDF, 168 KB) in either English or Ukrainian language and attach it to your visa application package.